Submit Data in the HUBB

 The HUBB Portal

-USAC closely monitors compliance with broadband build-out mandates to ensure that carriers receiving Connect America Fund (CAF) support are expanding high-speed Internet access to close the digital divide in rural America.
+USAC closely monitors compliance with Connect America Fund (CAF) broadband build-out mandates to ensure that carriers receiving support are using it to expand high-speed Internet access to close the digital divide in rural America.
 Carriers participating in funds with fixed broadband deployment obligations must build and maintain networks that provide voice service and broadband at required speeds to a set number of locations in eligible areas over a defined timeline, with interim and final milestone deadlines.
 And they must report their progress in meeting their CAF deployment obligations by filing and certifying deployment data annually with the High Cost Universal Broadband (HUBB) portal showing where they are using funding to deliver service.
-This information includes latitude and longitude coordinates, minimum speeds offered, date of deployment and number of units served for every location where mass-market, high-speed Internet service is available.

 In addition, the HUBB serves as a starting point for a more in-depth verification process to confirm deployment to a random sample of locations reported in the system.
 All carriers participating in CAF programs with defined broadband build-out obligations are subject to this verification process, with verification reviews tied to annual deployment milestones, and should be prepared to submit documentation that serves as proof of deployment for each HUBB record selected for review.
 The HUBB is also a starting point for the Performance Measures compliance framework, which requires carriers to conduct speed and latency testing of CAF-supported networks to ensure that broadband service subsidized by the Connect America Fund meets basic performance standards so that people living in rural communities have access to the same high-quality networks as those living in urban areas.